Allen West (politician): Post-congressional career (2013–present)

 In January 2013, West was hired as a full-time director of programming for Next Generation.TV, part of PJ Media; in mid-September 2013 his role changed to a twice-a-month contributor.
 On May 16, 2013, Fox News announced it had hired West as a contributor to offer political commentary during the network's daytime and prime time shows.

 Following the Charleston church shooting in June 2015, South Carolina Governor Nikki Haley called for the Confederate Battle flag to be removed from a memorial outside the state capital.
 West referred to the debate over the flag as a "manufactured crisis" invented by liberals to distract from black-on-black violence.

 In September 2015, West was nominated to the Sunset Advisory Commission, which oversees the need for Texas state agencies, as the Texas Senate's appointed public member.

-West is a Life and Endowment Member of the National Rifle Association (NRA).
+West is a Life and Endowment Member of the National Rifle Association of America (NRA).
 In May 2016, he announced that he had been elected as a member of the NRA Board of Directors for a three-year term.

 On December 9, 2016, West's official Facebook page posted that Trump had selected James Mattis as Secretary of Defense to exterminate Muslims.
 Michele Hickford, the editor-in-chief of West's website, removed the post, apologized to readers, claimed she did not post it, took responsibility as editor-in-chief, and stated West had no part in the post.

 West was an Executive Director of the National Center for Policy Analysis, a free-market public policy research organization, from July 2016 until it ceased operations in mid-2017.